Baker Tilly works with pension scheme trustees, scheme management and corporate scheme sponsors.

 Baker Tilly Pension’s Group are continuing to assess how fraud is impacting the pensions industry and we are dedicated to providing practical measures to help schemes mitigate their fraud risk.
 Below you can find the results from our latest annual report where we have aimed to provide the industry with an in-depth, comprehensive analysis of the risks that pension funds face from fraud.

 At Baker Tilly, we have developed a DC risk toolkit to enable Trustees to mitigate the risks associated with DC arrangements and which specifically assist with the governance around the Pension Regulator’s Six Principles for Enabling Good Member Outcomes.
 Click here to view our videos on how we can help you.

-What is changing with pensions scheme accounts?
+One Shade of Grey – What is changing with pension scheme accounts?

 DC schemes may benefit from VAT exemption